Aries-IITD/Tryst-RL-Codebase/README.md

 Your server is now hosted locally.

+To enable the ladder for the format, replace the formats.ts file in server/config.

+If you get an error in running the driver after a crash, restart the server.

 For the bot client, in the `client` folder create a venv and install all dependencies from `requirements.txt`.